-International students may accept unpaid internship or volunteer opportunity without needing to process any paper work, as long as they are not replacing a paid U.S. worker and are not receiving any compensation.
-Note: Any sort of compensation is considered payment, including housing, buying books, stipends, etc.
+International students may complete unpaid internship or volunteer opportunities without needing to process any paperwork provided that they are not replacing a paid U.S. worker and are not receiving any compensation in any form for their work.
+Any sort of payment is considered compensation, including housing, books, stipends, gift cards, etc.

-Volunteering refers to donating time with an organization whose primary purpose is charitable or humanitarian in nature, without payment or any other type of compensation.
-The position must be advertised as volunteer and no one should have been previously paid for this position.
+Volunteering refers to donating time with an organization whose primary purpose is charitable or humanitarian in nature without receiving payment or any other type of compensation.
+The position must be advertised as volunteer, and no one should have been previously paid for this position.
 Please refer to Department of Labor guidelines.